 - Lesson Observation:

 If you are applying for a Salaried training place you will be asked to a 30 minute observed lesson.

-If you are applying for a Fee-Paying training place you will be expected to present for around twenty minutes to a groups of students.
+If you are applying for a Fee-Paying training place you will be expected to present for around twenty minutes.

-We will send you details of the topic for your lesson observation.
+We will send you details of the topic for your lesson observation prior to the interview.

-Observation and feedback will be made by the normal class teacher or Head of Department, Professional Tutor or Primary Headteacher.
+Observation and feedback will be made by a Subject specialist, Head of Department, Professional Tutor or Primary Headteacher.

 - Written Task – a two part précis and opinion writing task.